mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 The DNS server keeps a lookup table of domain names to IP addresses for a period of time.
-If the domain name isn't in the table, it can ask another DNS server in a chain that will continue to look for the domain's IP address.
+If the domain name isn’t in the table, it can ask another DNS server in a chain that will continue to look for the domain’s IP address.
 This leads to a couple of outcomes:

 * If none of the servers can find the domain, the browser gives up and shows you a message like
-    "Hmm.
-We’re having trouble finding that site."
+    “Hmm.
+We’re having trouble finding that site.”
-    (from Firefox's Server Not Found page).
+    (from Firefox’s Server Not Found page).
 * If the browser gets the IP address from the DNS server, it can proceed with the request.